darklife/darkriscv/README.md

 The RAM memory contains the .data area, the .bss area (after the .data and initialized with zero), the .rodada and the stack area at the end of RAM.

+Although the RISCV is defined as little-endian, appears to be easy change the configuration in the GCC.
+In this case, it is supposed that the all variables are stored in the big-endian format.
+Of course, the change requires a similar change in the core itself, which is not so complex, as long it affects only the load and store instructions.
+In the future, I will try test a big-endian version of GCC and darkriscv, in order to evaluate possible performance enhancements in the case of network oriented applications! :)

 ## Directory Description

 - ise: the ISE project and configuration files (xise, ucf, etc)